 As farmers, we are striving to care for our animals that produce food for our table and your table at the same time.
 The most important thing for us is the health and well-being of ourselves, our land, our animals and our community.

 Our farm is a 100 year old farm in the heart of Oregon’s Yamhill Valley.
 Someone farmed this land before we did and someone will farm it after we are gone.
 We view ourselves as a part of the story of the ground that we live on.
 The land and the soil is alive and we are dependent on it for our production.
 As such, we do everything we can to make the right decisions daily to be careful stewards of our land.

 We WILL treat an animal however we see fit when it is sick.
 We have a relationship with a good vet who knows us, knows our animals and helps keep everyone healthy and happy.
-We do not routinely give antibiotics to our livestock, yet we do not hesitate to use them if an animal truly is in need of them.
-We strive to use natural methods of handling problems, but when necessary, we use antibiotics or other medications that we know will solve the problem.
+We do not routinely give antibiotics to the livestock, yet we do not hesitate to use them if an animal truly is in need of them.
+We strive to use natural methods of handling problems, but, when necessary, we use antibiotics or other medications that we know will solve the problem.
 That is the reason Western medicine exists.
-Prevention is the best medicine, and in that vein, we routinely vaccinate our livestock and worm them.
+Prevention is the best medicine, and in that vein, we routinely vaccinate the livestock and worm them.

 We are always learning.
 We like to face the problems in farming as a challenge to be solved and a lesson to be learned.
 We have had the opportunity to learn from some other amazing farmers and we have had the opportunity to be the teachers as well.
-We know that to do our best for our cows and our community our learning process will never come to an end.
+We know that to do our best for the cows and our community our learning process will never come to an end.

 We should always look for someone to eat and drink with before looking for something to eat and drink… –Epicurus